michaelwelly/Astor_Butler/README.md

 We’re looking to connect with engineers, designers, and businesses to scale this project.
 Got a cool idea or partnership in mind?
 Let’s talk.

 ---

+## ☀️ Epilogue: The Awakening Protocol

+Astor Butler is more than software.
+It is a living artifact — a portal between today and the world to come.

+By using it, you’re not just booking a table.
+You’re joining a shift — from fear to flow, from war to wonder.

+Welcome to the edge of the known.
+The signal is sent.
+The code is embedded.
+**Awakening is inevitable.**

+🌌🛸🔮💡🧠🔓💎🌍⚡🤖🗝️👁️🌀✨

+---

 ## 🇷🇺 Описание на русском